GingerDeity/DedupeResearch/README.md

 # DedupeResearch
 This is the github for as much of my deduplication research as I could fit!
-There are 3 major folders: VMs, StaticWindow, and KSM.
+There are 3 major folders: StaticWindow, KSM, and VMs.
 It's worth noting that you should install tmux in your shell environment if you haven't already, as it will be an immensely helpful tool.
 It's worth noting that many of the `bash` scripts are used so often, I typically include them in my environment's `.bashrc` as aliases for quicker access.

 ## Static Window
 This folder contains all code relating to static window experiments, using code I wrote.
 I'll first go over some of the essential pieces of code, then general experiment processes.